Learn to Install, Configure and Use Charles Proxy – a Web Debugging Tool to Monitor the Network Traffic on Windows, Android and IOS Devices:

 Charles Proxy tool supports Android devices as well.
-You can monitor the traffic of your Android device, from your PC.
+You can monitor the network traffic of your Android device, from your PC.
 This needs some configuration in the WIFI settings of the Android device.

 Your PC that has Charles installed and the Android device in which you want to check the logs should be connected to the same WIFI network.

 If you have an idea about the configuration of a MITM proxy, then it will be easy for you to configure this setup.
-The process of installing certificates is almost similar in both the tools.
+The process of installing certificates is almost similar in both tools.

 Steps To Configure Proxy On Android Device